Tom-Lewis-Coder/react-cocktail-app/README.md

 ## Technologies

-This web application was bult with ReactJS/CSS and the CocktailDB API.
+This web application was built with ReactJS/CSS and the CocktailDB API.